Introducing SandCrab: an AWS S3 GUI for MacOS

 For the technically curious, SandCrab is built using Electron, and is largely vanilla javascript, css and html under the hood.

 You can download SandCrab from sandcrab.io and try it out.
-I'd love to hear your feedback and suggestions for making it even better.
+I'd love to hear your feedback and suggestions for improving it.

 Have questions or feedback?
 Feel free to reach out on Twitter or via email.